bwiklund/iv/README.md

 Goals
 ===
-to provide super simple dependency injection, in the style of angularjs and requirejs
+To provide super simple dependency injection, in the style of angularjs and requirejs, but without the overhead of either.
+The minified script is less than 1kb (887 bytes at the moment)

 Usage
 ===